aws-samples/amazon-sagemaker-notebook-instance-customization/README.md

 Once installed, you should see file `/home/ec2-user/SageMaker/initsmnb/setup-my-sagemaker.sh`.

-Run this file to apply the changes to the current session, and follow the instruction to restart the Jupyter server (and after that, do remember to reload your browser tab).
+To apply the customizations to the current session, open a terminal and run `~/SageMaker/initsmnb/setup-my-sagemaker.sh`.
+Once the script finishes, please follow the on-screen instruction to restart the Jupyter server (and after that, do remember to reload your browser tab).

 Due to how SageMaker notebook works, please re-run `setup-my-sagemaker.sh` on a newly *started* or *restarted* instance.
 You may even consider to automate this